10 Ways to Prevent Forest Fires

 9. Landscape for fire resistance

-While you're at it, incorporate fire-resistant plants like french lavender, sage, and California fuchsia and fire-retardant species like aloe, rockrose, and ice plant into your property.
-Take it one step further by creating fire-resistant zones with stone walls, patios, decks, etc.
+While you're at it, incorporate fire-resistant plants like french lavender, sage, and California fuchsia — and fire-retardant species like aloe, rockrose, and ice plant into your landscaping.
+Take it a step further by building fire-resistant zones with stone walls, patios, decks, etc.

 10. Support forest fire restoration

-And finally, supporting forest fire restoration in areas that have experienced fires in the past is an important action for helping to prevent and/or reduce future fires.
+And finally, supporting forest fire restoration in areas that have experienced fires in the past is an important way to reduce the likelihood or severity of future fires.
 These projects, which are undertaken by conservation professionals, involve planting species that are native and fire-resistant.

 Around the world, forest fires are growing in size, severity, range and frequency.
 Fueled by climate change, historic landscape management, and more, they aren't going away anytime soon.
 But neither are we.
 Once fires have been put out and experts have assessed the damage, we work with our partners around the world to restore ecosystems that have been affected by blazes.